Image credit: Beatte Kratt

 Helen has now moved in to her new workplace, The Dye Pot Studio.
-Here she is continuing her work, creating dyes, inks and paints from plant pigments and exploring the chemistry of often surprising results from the dye pot.
+Here she is continuing her work, creating dyes, inks and paints from plant and earth pigments and exploring the chemistry of often surprising results from the dye pot.

 Helen is also working with the City of Mandurah to develop Koolbardi Bidi, the CASM Cultural Garden, a showcase of local plants that have traditional significance to the Noongar people, and contemporary uses as dyes, textiles or bushfoods.